FudaWiki/fudawiki-files/hanafuda/games/nylon-ppong.md

 # Concealed triplets

 Concealed triplet (자연뽕, *jayeon-ppong*) is a common variant.
 A player with a concealed triplet and a pair can claim a discard and end the round when a card from the same month as a pair is discarded, just like a player with only a pair in hand, and go out immediately.
-A player with only a concealed triplet in hand can also go out immediately.
 Scores of concealed triplets are ignored during scoring.

 Some players do not ignore scores of triplets during scoring.